-- Verify the Provider Network and double-check to ensure the client's provider is still participating in the plan. - □ Make sure all medications the client has are covered by the plan. - Explain all costs associated with the plan accurately and thoroughly to make sure the client fully understands all costs involved. - Discuss all benefits and make sure the client understands what benefits are covered and what is not covered.
+- Verify the Provider Network and double-check to ensure the client's provider is still participating in the plan. - Make sure all medications the client has are covered by the plan. - Explain all costs associated with the plan accurately and thoroughly to make sure the client fully understands all costs involved. - Discuss all benefits and make sure the client understands what. benefits are covered and what is not covered.
 Ex.
-Dental, Vision, Gym Memberships, etc. - Make sure the plan you are marketing/selling is the best option for the client.
-If it is, they should have no reason to cancel/switch plans. - Over 1/2 of all Cancelled apps come from Dual SNP products.
+Dental, Vision, Gym Memberships, etc.

+• Over 1/2 of all Cancelled apps come from Dual SNP products.
 (Not surprising since they can switch plans any time).
 Take extra time with these clients to make sure they fully understand the plan and that the plan is the best fit for their needs.